A community event for the Bewdley Festival

 This year Sam Morris, one of our care staff and Nikki Farmer, our head housekeeper/carer, thought it would be a great idea for Summerdyne to take part.
 As always, our staff and residents embraced the idea and wholeheartedly threw themselves into the project.

-The wooden duck houses are all the same size and design – a blank canvas ready to be decorated.
+The wooden duck houses are all the same size and design , which gives a blank canvas ready to be decorated.
 They were made earlier in the year by the Emily Jordan Foundation, a Kidderminster based charity which offers meaningful work experience for people with learning difficulties.

 Our yarn bombed Duck House